-It is absolutely possible to make a living selling sneakers, but most people can’t or won’t dedicate the time or effort to do so.
-If you’re happy with your current job and would just like a fun way to cover a car payment or student loans, selling sneakers like Jordans or Yeezys is a great way to make money and you can absolutely have a good time doing it.
+It is absolutely possible to make a really good living selling sneakers, but most people can’t or won’t dedicate the time or effort to do so.
+If you’re happy with your current job and would just like a fun way to cover a car payment or student loans, selling sneakers like Jordans or Yeezys for cash is a great way to make money and you can absolutely have a good time doing it.

 The opportunity is right in front of you .
 Obviously, a lot of people aren’t reselling sneakers like Jordans and Yeezy’s for money simply because they are unaware of the opportunity.
 Reading this article is putting you in the realm of being aware of the opportunity, that you can make anywhere from $50 to $500 and even $5,000 per month selling sneakers.
 It’s up to you to either act on this opportunity or ignore it.
 If you’d like to act on it and want to start out part time to test out the opportunity, this article will go over the basics of what it takes to begin this exciting hustle.

 Firstly, if you want to make big money selling sneakers, you need to be obsessed.
 Selling sneakers full time requires you to be absolutely obsessed with it 24/7 because money never sleeps.
 Serious Jordan or Yeezy resellers have been known to be up at all times of the night checking deals on various platforms like eBay and StockX, or doing business with customers and sellers in different time zones.
 However, as a beginner, I don’t recommend trying to make big money right out of the gate.
 You’ll expose yourself to risks and mistakes, all of which are too long to explain in this article.
 So start with a smaller goal like selling your first pair of kicks at a profit, then scaling from there.